The MPH in biostatistics is designed for students with strong quantitative skills and an interest in health sciences.

 MPH Degree Requirements

-42 credit hours, successful completion of a practicum and thesis and a B- GPA or higher
+42 credit hours, successful completion of an applied practice experience and an integrative learning experience and a B- GPA or higher

-All Rollins MPH and MSPH students are required to complete a 200-400 hour The Applied Practice Experience (APE) is a unique opportunity for graduate students to integrate and apply practical skills and training learned through coursework in a professional public health work environment.
-In most cases, students can use a part-time work position, graduate assistantship or internship to meet the Applied Practice Experience requirement.
-The Applied Practice Experience is a significant educational experience that requires a minimum of 200 clock hours in a public health agency, institution, or community under the supervision of a Field Supervisor and the guidance of the student's department and/or the Office of Career Development.
+An Applied Practice Experience (APE) is a unique opportunity for graduate students to integrate and apply practical skills and training learned through course work and prior experiences in a professional public health environment.
+All RSPH graduate students are required to complete an APE of at least 200 work hours in a public health agency, institution, or community under the supervision of site supervisor and the guidance of the Department.
+Although there are no credits associated with the APE requirement, the completion of the requirement is noted on the student’s transcript.

 Examples of past thesis titles include: